 “We have a securities claim brought against a meteorologist for saying it’s going to rain on Saturday, when it rained on Saturday,” Stearns said.

 He pointed to disclosures in the bank’s first and second quarter earnings statement in 2007 and to transcripts of the earnings conference calls during that period.

 “What investors were told was, ‘The market is terrible and we don’t know where it’s going to go,’” Stearns said.

-An SEC spokesman didn’t immediately respond to an e-mail seeking comment after regular business hours on today’s ruling.
+An SEC spokesman didn’t respond yesterday to an e-mail seeking comment on the ruling.

 A victory in a 2010 jury trial by shareholders who made a similar complaint was later reversed by a federal judge in Miami.